SACHSTech/careers-in-computer-science-Ajuaman/README.md

 **Entrance Requirements**

-The Networking and Information Technology Security program requires an Ontario Secondary School Diploma (OSSD) with six 4U or 4M credits, including English (ENG4U) with a minimum average of 60 per cent, and one of Advanced Functions (MHF4U), Calculus and Vectors (MCV4U) or Mathematics of Data Management (MDM4U) with a minimum average of 60 per cent or Computer Science (ICS4U) with a minimum average of 70 per cent.
+The Networking and Information Technology Security program requires an Ontario Secondary School Diploma (OSSD) with six 4U or 4M credits, including English (ENG4U) with a minimum average of 60 percent, and one of Advanced Functions (MHF4U), Calculus and Vectors (MCV4U) or Mathematics of Data Management (MDM4U) with a minimum average of 60 percent or Computer Science (ICS4U) with a minimum average of 70 percent.

 **First Year Courses**